Sphiment/SS-Tools/README.md

 ## Support

 For support, join our discord server
-## Features
+## ToDO:

-- Clean UI
+- Cleaner UI
-- Every command is customizable
+- Make every command is customizable
 - Tip and help massege on every command
 ## Installation